+RESOLUTION: T

-RESOLUTION: The Association hereby adopts the following Policy and Procedures:
+The Association hereby adopts the following Policy and Procedures:

 - 1. Records for Inspection.
-The following are the records of the Association which shall be deemed to be the sole records of the Association for purposes of inspection by Owners: - (a) Records of receipts and expenditures affecting the operation and administration of the Association; - (b) Records of claims for construction defects and amounts received pursuant to settlement of any such claims; - (c) Minutes of all meetings of Owners; - (d) Minutes of all meetings of Board members (except records of executive sessions of the Board); - (e) Records of actions taken by the Owners without a meeting;
+The following are the records of the Association which shall be deemed to be the sole records of the Association for purposes of inspection by Owners: - (a) Records of receipts and expenditures affecting the operation and administration of the Association; - (b) Records of claims for construction defects and amounts received pursuant to settlement of any such claims; - (c) Minutes of all meetings of Owners; - (d) Minutes of all meetings of Board members (except records of executive sessions of the Board); - (e) Records of actions taken by the Owners without a meeting; - (f) Records of actions taken by the Board without a meeting, including written communications and emails among Board members that are directly related to the action so taken;